Burd3n/30-Days-Of-Python/old_files/readme4-6.md

   * Find the average age(all items divided by number of items)
   * Find the range of the ages(max minus min)
   * Compare the value of (min - average) and (max - average), use *abs()* method
-29. Find the middle country(ies) in the [countries list](https://github.com/Fname/30-Days-Of-Python/tree/master/data/countries.py)
+29. Find the middle country(ies) in the [countries list](https://github.com/Fname/30-lessons-Of-Python/tree/master/data/countries.py)
 30. Divide the countries list into two equal lists if it is even if not one more country for the first half.
 31. ['China', 'Russia', 'USA', 'Singapore', 'Sweden', 'Norway', 'Denmark'].
 Unpack the first three countries and the rest as scandic countries.

-# Day 6:
+# lesson 6:
 ## Tuple
 A tuple is a collection of different data types which is ordered and unchangeable(immutable).
 Tuples are written with round brackets,().
 Once a tuple is created, we can not change its values.
 We can not add, insert, remove a tuple because it is not modifiable (mutable).
 Unlike list, tuple has few methods.
 Methods related to tuple:
 * tuple(): to create an empty tuple